hirenkumarppatel/PacketTracer-SBU/README.md

 ## Overview

 This project focuses on the design and implementation of a secure university network infrastructure using Cisco Packet Tracer.
-Our objective is to provide hands-on experience in network architecture while ensuring robust security measures.
+Our objective is to learn hands-on experience in network architecture while ensuring robust security measures.

 ## Key Features